 County Records

-The North Dakota Recorders Information Network (NDRIN) provides online access to deed records for about 42 of 53 counties.
+The North Dakota Recorders Information Network (NDRIN) provides online access to deed records for 50 of the state's 53 counties.
 It's subscription-based.
-Notably, several key Bakken counties (McKenzie, Mountrail, Williams) are not on NDRIN, so you may need to contact those county recorders directly.
+The three non-member counties are Billings, Oliver, and Slope, so you may need to contact those county recorders directly.

 Spacing and Pooling